IBM/cp4waiops-samples/aiops-cognos-analytics/integration/README.md

 <a id="notes-section"></a>
 ## Additional notes
-- **IMPORTANT**: If you are running IBM Cloud Pak for AIOps 4.12 or later, apply the workaround in this [known issue](https://www.ibm.com/mysupport/s/defect/aCIgJ0000009ZOL/dt460797?language=en_US) after running the script.
+- **IMPORTANT**: If you had previously run setupCognos.sh and later upgraded to Cloud Pak for AIOps 4.12, you may see an error "redirect URI was not valid" when authenticating with Cognos.
+Download the latest setupCognos.sh script and re-run it to fix the problem.

 - SSO with OpenShift is currently not supported.